T1A0R3S2H/best-seat/README.md

 ### Data Structure

 The app includes a curated list of major world airports with:
-- Airport name and IATA code
+- Airport name and IATA code (unique 3 letter airport code)
 - City location
 - Latitude and longitude coordinates